Is Horror Poetry A Thing?

 “A mystery, and a dream, should my early life seem.”

-I hear ya there Mr. Poe.
+I hear ya there, Mr. Poe.
 I feel at times that my life has been a mystery and at times a dream, but aren't all of our lives like this in a way?
-We know not what the future holds nor the upcoming present and yet with all that there's still the mystery of life, a dream of an unbelivable notion that some of the things life throws at us we think of it as not reality.
-By all these things we cherish life, we cherish mystery and we make the most of our slumbering or unslumbering dreams.
+We know not what the future holds nor the upcoming present, and yet with all that, there's still the mystery of life, a dream of an unbelievable notion that some of the things life throws at us we think of as not reality.
+By all these things, we cherish life, we cherish mystery, and we make the most of our slumbering or unslumbering dreams.

 "I would define, in brief, the poetry of words as the rhythmical creation of Beauty."

-Oh preach it Edgar, preach the good word!
-Poetry is beautiful, rhythmic, stylish and tells a story through feeling.
-Poetry is a way of life, a beautiful sunrise, a luminating moonlight, a snowflake falling to the ground, a person, a place, anything you can take around you.
-This in part is why we are able to take horror and mix it with poetry to create beautiful poems(although some may disagree otherwise).
+Oh, preach it, Edgar, preach the good word!
+Poetry is beautiful, rhythmic, stylish, and tells a story through feeling.
+Poetry is a way of life, a beautiful sunrise, a luminous moonlight, a snowflake falling to the ground, a person, a place, anything you can take around you.
+This, in part, is why we can take horror and mix it with poetry to create beautiful poems(although some may disagree otherwise).

 "Words have no power to impress the mind without the exquisite horror of their reality."

 I see this in two ways.
-One just as it's written and to be taken and the other as there is no barrier or rule that says horror cannot be poetry or poetry can not be horror.
-In the deep regions of horror poetry is read and in the deep inner meaning of words written as poetry there is horror.
+One just as it's written and to be taken, and the other as no barrier or rule says horror cannot be poetry or poetry can not be horror.
+In the deep regions of horror, poetry is read, and in the deep inner meaning of words written as poetry, there is horror.
 For poetry is like anything else, when it is broken down, horror can be taken from it.
-It is this taking away that some such as you and I Edgar embrace.
+It is this taking away that some, such as you and me, Edgar, embrace.
 For we take the horror and coat our poetry with it, we make the horror the focus, the word, the reality.
 I think that Edgar is what horror poetry is all about.

-If you wish to experience horror poetry then go grab yourself a Edgar Allan Poe book or grab one of my Macabre Masterpiece books.
+If you wish to experience horror poetry, then go grab yourself an Edgar Allan Poe book or grab one of my Macabre Masterpiece books.